 Andrea Potos

-I am the mother of a six-year-old daughter,a book addict and a longtime bookseller at A Room of One's Own Feminist Bookstore.
-My poems have appeared or are forthcoming in many publications including Poetry East, Southern Poetry Review, Atlanta Review, Nimrod, Paterson Literary Review, Poem, Phoebe, Sou'wester, Prairie Schooner, Poet Lore, The Sun, CALYX Journal, Claiming the Spirit Within (Beacon Press), Mothers & Daughters (Harmony Books), and A Fierce Brightness: 25 Years of Women's Poetry (Calyx Books).
-My collection of poems The Perfect Day was the first collection published in the Parallel Press chapbook series.
-I was recently nominated for a Pushcart Prize.
+is the mother of a daughter, a book addict and a longtime bookseller at A Room of One's Own Bookstore.
+Her poems have appeared in many publications, including Poetry East, Southern Poetry Review, Atlanta Review, Nimrod, Paterson Literary Review, Poem, Phoebe, Sou'wester, Prairie Schooner, Poet Lore, The Sun, CALYX Journal, Claiming the Spirit Within (Beacon Press), Mothers & Daughters (Harmony Books), and A Fierce Brightness: 25 Years of Women's Poetry (Calyx Books).
+Andrea is the author of four poetry collections, most recently We Lit the Lamps Ourselves (Salmon Poetry, 2012).
+Her book Yaya's Cloth (Iris Press, 2007) won an Outstanding Achievement Award in Poetry from the Wisconsin Library Association.
+She is also the recipient of the James Hearst Poetry Prize from the North American Review.

 TO EMILY BRONTE